 Evidence-based opiate detox programs are designed to help cater to our patient’s needs.
 This is especially beneficial when experiencing dangerous and sometimes life-threatening withdrawal symptoms.
 Our qualified doctors and therapists work tirelessly to ensure that the process is done in the safest ways possible by utilizing medication-assisted treatment.

 In most cases, addiction-certified doctors at our opiate rehab use a tapering method for safety.
 This tapering process involves a slow reduction of the substance consumed by the patient until the unwanted toxins are eliminated from the patient’s system.
 There are some cases where a doctor may also prescribe a few different medications during the detox program to help decrease specific effects during opiate withdrawal, like a sleep-aid for patients experiencing severe insomnia.

 These sessions are meant to focus entirely on education and awareness.
 Individual and group therapy and drug abuse education are just a few examples of what is available.
 Methods of teaching those struggling with addiction have reported the sessions being helpful and convenient ways to develop coping skills to go with their newly found sobriety and to avoid relapse.

 Many clients struggle with progression out of treatment settings.
 The stress of resuming work, family reintegration, and being back in familiar locations and situations can be significant risk factors for addicts in early recovery.
 Intensive Outpatient Programs can be a regular touchstone to remain engaged and focused on healing during this period.
-Clients continue to learn effective coping mechanisms in IOP and have a direct opportunity to start applying these skills as they begin to function in their day to day lives.
+Clients continue to learn effective coping mechanisms in an intensive outpatient program (IOP) and have a direct opportunity to start applying these skills as they begin to function in their day-to-day lives.

 Helping A Loved One